 Asking questions is the bridge to understanding.
 It allows for a more nuanced and informed decision-making process, one that can accommodate and adapt to the needs of all participants.
 Had the staff inquired about the child’s previous kindergym experience or her performance in a mainstream preschool, they might have seen a different picture — one of capability and possibility and of course absolute sunshine in a smile.

-Creating Change Through Education
+Inclusive Practices: Creating Change Through Education

 Inclusivity in community spaces like gyms, schools, and playgrounds is critical.
 These are the arenas where children learn to interact with the world around them.
 By fostering inclusive environments, we teach our children the values of acceptance, empathy, and respect for diversity.

-So lets now imagine a different scenario, a situation where seeking first to understand is at the forefront of everything we do.
+So let’s now imagine a different scenario, a situation where seeking first to understand is at the forefront of everything we do.

-Fostering Inclusivity: How Questions Lead to Understanding and Empathy
+Inclusive Practices: How Questions Lead to Understanding and Empathy

-Imagine a scenario where curiosity and compassion lead the way in our interactions, especially in settings like community centers or educational programs.
+Imagine a scenario where curiosity and compassion lead the way in our interactions, especially in settings like community centres or educational programs.
 In such a world, when a parent approaches an organisation with a request to include their child with a disability, the response is guided by inquiry, empathy and a genuine interest for understanding.

 In this alternate scenario, when a mother enquires about a kindergym class for her daughter, the team member at the reception chooses to ask questions rather than make assumptions.
 This simple act of asking, opens up a pathway for understanding and connection.

 Through this dialogue, the team member learns that the child has participated in similar activities before and is currently attending a mainstream preschool.
-This information allows the staff to see the child not just as a diagnosis but as an individual with unique abilities and potential.
+This information allows the staff to see the child not as a diagnosis but as an individual with unique abilities and potential.

-Knowledge is Power
+Inclusive Practices: Knowledge is Power

 This approach leads to a ripple effect of positive outcomes.
 The child benefits from the social interaction, physical activity, and the joy of being part of a group.
 The staff and instructors enrich their professional and personal experiences by learning how to effectively support diverse needs.
 Other children in the class gain an early and invaluable lesson in empathy and acceptance.

-Embracing Inclusivity through Inquiry
+Embracing Inclusivity Through Inquiry

 A Call for Action